 (He thinks she might have heard him snicker.)

 Oh well.
 She's not his cousin.
-Nor her friend.
+Nor his friend.
 He's free to laugh all he wants.

 He passes all his exams with flying colours.